The alien spirit

 Does every human have a spirit?

 To return to Andrea, his statement that each of us has a spirit can be examined starting first of all from the existential condition of this individual spirit during our human life.
 About it, a first immediate observation is that Andrea does not seem to be the spirit of Corrado Piancastelli.
 The otherness (and the alienity) between Andrea's consciousness and Corrado's one is total, as reported in the aforementioned book.
 Regarding the trance there is no doubt, according to what the medium wrote referring to his trance state: «Where are you, Corrado, my soul and body, who knows you anymore...
 I am there, an inert puppet for an hour or two, lent to a soul not mine» (page 191).
 As for the inner dialogue, and the ways in which Andrea manifested himself to Corrado's consciousness, there are explicit declarations by the entity that lead to rule out his identification with the medium's spirit: «You... and I are two different things.
 I am not the result of some device of your mind and from this position I can see everything necessary to reconstruct the truth of things and facts with a logic that is not human, because in my structural nature there are neither space nor time».
 And just further Andrea reiterates his alien status with respect to human beings: «I find myself in a different logic, I live with other laws, I have nothing to do with humans» (page 47).
-That Andrea is not the result of some device in Piancastelli's mind is also proven by the complex explanation on the limits of human knowledge exposed (almost dictated) by the entity to the medium (when the latter was sixteen), some passages of which are quoted in the book (pages 42-44).
+That Andrea is not the result of some device in Piancastelli's mind is also proven by the complex explanation on the limits of human knowledge exposed (almost dictated) by the entity to the medium when the latter was sixteen, some passages of which are quoted in the book (pages 42-44).

 But then, what would be the relationship between a spirit and the conscious Ego of a human being associated with it?
-As I said, every time we talk about survival we forget to explain what is supposed to survive: almost always the reference is to human personality as it formed in the course of our earthly life, with its own character qualities, baggage of memories and that particular organization of psychic tunings that identifies every person.
-But all these elements are intrinsically linked to the functioning of the psychophysical instrument with which we experience this life, and to the environment with which our mind interacts: so how could the transfer to another dimension of this identity package of psychic experiences and memories be achieved, once the body and the brain have dissolved?
+As I said, every time we talk about survival we forget to explain what is supposed to survive: almost always the reference is to human personality as it formed in the course of our earthly life, with its own character qualities, baggage of memories and that particular organization of tunings of the psyche that identifies every person.
+But all these elements are intrinsically linked to the functioning of the organism with which we experience this life, and to the environment with which our mind interacts: so how could the transfer to another dimension of this identity package of experiences and memories be achieved, once the body and the brain have dissolved?
 Here lies the real problem, and it is no coincidence that Andrea states that there is a «abysmal difference between his (the medium's) brain and my thinking» (page 89).
-The alienity of the spirit with respect to human psyche is reaffirmed more than once by Andrea, and in no uncertain terms, since he can even speak about the anguish of incarnation: «Because anguish it is: the Spirit has a nature that is not suitable for bodily matter and the condition of living on Earth is not congenial to the Spirit» (page 204).
+The alienity of the spirit with respect to the human psyche is reaffirmed more than once by Andrea, and in no uncertain terms, since he can even speak about the anguish of incarnation: «Because anguish it is: the Spirit has a nature that is not suitable for bodily matter and the condition of living on Earth is not congenial to the Spirit» (page 204).
 And also: «We are made up of two realities, but we perceive only one, that which manifests itself in the world» (page 45).

 As for the ways in which the spirit's human experience occurs, «the Spirit forgets its original nature as soon as is incarnated; thus the consciousness can not discern and sees the existence of life in the living body alone» (page 204).
 However, it seems that the spirit can maintain a certain influence on consciousness also during earthly life, since it must be kept in mind «the existence of a spiritual nature in the higher consciousness, not to be confused with the low consciousness, that of everyday's brain activity, that is of animal origin» (page 60).
 And also: «Your Spirit is like any other Spirit not belonging to the world... the Spirit transmits to the brain signals that must then be decoded» (page 201).
 Piancastelli too considers the problem of the interaction between the spirit and the human brain, when asks: «how does this my brain receive the Spirit? ...it is not only about the Spirit of Andrea, but also our Spirit that today lives within our body» (page 103).
 The spirit is prone to being trapped in earthly life (assuming that this experiment depends on its own will), as mentioned by Andrea: «The body is a trap; necessary, but still a trap... because it prevents the Spirit from being itself» (page 185).
 Some of Andrea statements hint at a possible motivation: «The Spirit comes on Earth... to experience nature» (page 194).